5l1v3r1/ubertooth-install/README.md

 # ubertooth-install
-Ubertooth installation script for Raspian
+Ubertooth installation script for Raspian.
+This script will install Kismet, Libbtbb, Ubertooth tools, and Ubertooth plugins for Kismet.

-This script requires Internet access and will donwload multiple software packages to the current directory.
+This script requires Internet access and will download multiple software packages to the current directory.

 # Version:
 2017-03-R2